Find a Varicose Veins or Spider Vein Center Near You ~ VeinDirectory.org

 Who interprets the results and how do I get them?

 The Scans are always read by a radiologist.
 If prior arrangements have been made with the radiologist, then the results can be available 30 mins after the CT is done.
+The results can be forwarded to the patient's primary care physician for further review.

 What is the cost of a CT scan?